 Bergen LEADS civic leadership program for adults

-- We now boast more than 120 graduates well trained and eager to step up their engagement as civic leaders.
+- We now boast more than 140 well-trained graduates who are eager to step up their engagement as civic leaders.

 - Each monthly seminar is evaluated and routinely receives top marks for content and delivery.